Aldo Zelnick

 Aldo Zelnick is a comic novel children's book series intended for middle-grade students, written by Karla Oceanak and illustrated by Kendra Spanjer.
 These books have titles written in alphabetical order and follow the life of a ten-year-old boy, Aldo, and are written and illustrated as entries in Aldo's sketchbook.
 The books contain handwritten-looking text mixed with black-and-white cartoon illustrations.
 Each book also focuses on vocabulary building for each different letter of the alphabet.

 Books

-Currently there are thirteen books in the series: Artsy-Fartsy, Bogus, Cahoots, Dumbstruck, Egghead, Finicky, Glitch, Hotdogger, Ignoramus, Jackpot, Kerfuffle, Logjam and Mooch.
+Currently there are thirteen books in the series.

 Book One

 Artsy-Fartsy

 Ten-year-old Aldo Zelnick is given a sketchbook by his grandma, Goosy.
 Aldo likes to draw but is worried about being made fun of for being "artsy-fartsy".
 It is summer vacation and Aldo is forced outside by his mother to find some exercise and fresh air.
 Along with his best friend Jack, Aldo reluctantly explores the outside world; he would rather prefer playing video games or watch TV on his couch.
 Since he must be outside, Aldo and his friends decide make a fort to hide in.
 One day, Aldo comes back to the fort and finds his sketchbook has been vandalised by a girl, although he does not know who.
 Aldo and his friend Jack take it upon themselves to find out.
 This books includes A vocabulary words like abominable, aficionado, alliteration, and audacious.